thebluesman1991/jkaczmarski.github.io/publications.md

 subtitle: My Publications
 ---

-You can see a complete list of my publications on [my Google Scholar page.](https://scholar.google.com.au/citations?user=CJ6W4UsAAAAJ&hl=en)
+You can see a complete (and up-to-date) list of my publications on [my Google Scholar page.](https://scholar.google.com.au/citations?user=CJ6W4UsAAAAJ&hl=en)

 ## Selected Publications